Although managing my portfolio is not my job, I want to publicize my portfolio for a couple reasons:

-1. In the spirit of full disclosure
+- In the spirit of full disclosure

-To compound wealth requires patience and a long-term time horizon.
+To compound wealth requires patience, emotional stability, and a long-term time horizon.
 My turnover is therefore pretty low.
 I prefer inaction to action, though inaction is in a way, action.
 I’ll make more errors of omission than commission, but will commit plenty of the latter.
 Staying grounded in your process makes decisions much easier to live with, right or wrong.
 New information causes constant fluctuations in value and price, so filtering through the noise with skepticism, humility, and mental models is critical.
 My circle of competence is small, but steadily growing.
 I read widely, and sometimes get overwhelmed by how much I don’t know.
 Even about the businesses I own!
 Yet it’s impossible, and likely unnecessary, to know everything.
 See the forest for the trees.
 Understand why the financial statements look a certain way, not how to forecast them.

+Portfolios are always a work in progress, and mine is far from perfect.
 The goal is to buy and hold quality businesses that offer an attractive risk-adjusted return and that will be worth multiples of their current market valuation.
-Arguments for and against owned stocks are plentiful, so seeking and evaluating disconfirming evidence is vital to arriving at the most accurate view of the world as possible.
+Arguments for and against owned stocks are plentiful, so seeking and evaluating disconfirming evidence is critical to gaining the most accurate view of the world possible.
 All we can do is get a little smarter every day.

 I will update my holdings and returns monthly.